 But I soon discovered a few tricks to stop almost all false alerts using Hikvision’s built-in smart events.
 In this tutorial, I will show you how to set them up properly.

 When you are just starting out the ‘basic event’ feature provided by Hikvision may seem to be sufficient.
 After all it lets you set the sensitivity level right?
 And on ‘expert mode’ you can set different settings for day time and nigh time and even the size of the object to be detected right?

 Well the basic motion detection event is just that, basic.
 You can draw an area to monitor and set the sensitivity, and even set different sensitivities for day or night, but you got to remember that all the camera does is use a software algorithm to compare every frame to the previous one and see what has changed.
-The same settings that worked during the day won’t work and if you explored the ‘expert mode’ of the ‘basic event’, you may have figure out that you could reduce the sensitivity just during the night.
-Even crafty zone drawing skills aren’t going to help.
-You are still going to get false alerts whenever a fly wanders into the path of your camera’s onboard IR lamps.back to menu ↑ back to menu ↑
+The same settings that worked during the day won’t work and if you explored the ‘expert mode’ of the ‘basic event’, you may have figured out that you could reduce the sensitivity just during the night.
+But you know what?
+Even this degree of control and crafty zone drawing skills aren’t going to help in reality.
+You are still going to get tons of false alerts whenever a fly or insect wanders into the path of your camera’s onboard IR lamps.

 So what’s the solution?

 Let me show you how I have virtually eliminated false alerts from my Hikvision cameras while not missing a single important motion event that I need to be alerted to: Use Advanced Motion Detection events (Hikvision calls this Smart Events) such as Intrusion Detection and Line Crossing Detection.

 Before we proceed, since most modern browsers such as Chrome, Firefox and Microsoft Edge stopped supporting the NPAPI plugin that Hikvision relies on, I recommend the Pale Moon browser which will let you access your Hikvision settings page.